Gabinou/tnecs/readme.md

 ECSs are an alternative way to organize data and functions to Object-Oriented programming (OOP).

-OOP: Objects/Classes contain data and methods, children objects inherit from parents...
+* OOP: Objects/Classes contain data and methods, children objects inherit from parents...

-ECS: Components are purely data,
+* ECS: Components are purely data.
-Any number of components can be attached to an entity Entities are acted upon by systems.
+Any number of components can be attached to an entity.
-The systems iterate only over entities that have a certain set of components.
+Entities are acted upon by systems.

 In tnecs, an entity is an uint64_t index determined.
 A component is user-defined struct.
 A system is a user-defined function.

+The systems iterate only over entities that have a certain set of components.
-Systems can either be exclusive or inclusive, as in including/excluding entities that have components other than the system's set.
+They can either be exclusive or inclusive, as in including/excluding entities that have components other than the system's set.
+Systems's execution order happens in phases, set by the user.
+The user can also modify the system execution order in each phase.

 Videogame Example:
 - Enemy Entity: AIControlled component, Sprite Component, Physics Component